dubzzz/dubzzz.github.io/drafts/Return_true_to_win.md

     Given inputs satisfying a pre-requisite,
     The statement is true

 Whenever a failing input is encountered, the framework shrinks it to the minimal failing input.
-It constitutes one of the most important and useful feature of this methology as it gets automatically rid of all the unnecessary noise surrounding the failing case.
+It constitutes one of the most important and useful feature of this methodology as it gets automatically rid of all the unnecessary noise surrounding the failing case.

 ## Application to *return true to win*